 Market predictions: Data can be maneuvered to predict changes in the stock market so that analysts can adjust their calculations and investment decisions.

-Just as with structured data, there are numerous pros and cons to using unstructured data.
+Just as with structured data, you’ll find numerous pros and cons to using unstructured data.
 Some of the advantages and disadvantages to using unstructured data include:

 Pros | Cons |